Pleasant extensions retaining algebraic structure, I: Introduction

 In the case $d = 1$ (so we deal only with powers of a single transformation) the possible structures of such characteristic factors have been completely understood as those of pro-nilsystems, first in the case of linear averages~\cite{HosKra05,Zie07} and then also for their higher-degree polynomial relatives~\cite{HosKra05poly,Lei05}.

 However, for general $d$, even when each $p_i$ is a linear mapping the possible characteristic factors seem much more complicated; although it can be shown abstractly that minimal characteristic factors exist, they have so far largely resisted useful description.
-The chief innovations of the papers~\cite{Aus--nonconv,Aus--newmultiSzem} were methods for constructing an extension a system $T:\bbZ^d\curvearrowright (X,\mu)$ to a larger system $\t{T}:\bbZ^2\curvearrowright (\t{X},\t{\mu})$ (which depends on the linear mappings $p_i$) in which a characteristic tuple of factors for the convergence of these linear averages could be found with an especially simple structure.
+The chief innovations of the papers~\cite{Aus--nonconv,Aus--newmultiSzem} were methods for constructing an extension a system $T:\bbZ^d\curvearrowright (X,\mu)$ to a larger system $\t{T}:\bbZ^d\curvearrowright (\t{X},\t{\mu})$ (which depends on the linear mappings $p_i$) in which a characteristic tuple of factors for the convergence of these linear averages could be found with an especially simple structure.
 Knowing this structure then enabled (together with an appeal to various existing machinery) new ergodic-theoretic proofs of first the convergence of such averages in $L^2(\mu)$ and then the Multidimensional Multiple Recurrence Theorem.

 Effectively, this approach shifts our viewpoint from the setting of an individual system of commuting transformations (and factors thereof) to the category of all such systems.
 While a given system can fail to exhibit among its own factors all of the structural features that can be exploited to examine nonconventional averages, these emerge upon passing to a sufficiently enriched extension of that system (or, equivalently, upon considering more general joinings of it to other systems of various special kinds).
-We should note that it seems likely that the extensions with improved behaviour for our purposes seem to be highly arbitrary and will often be obtained after several steps that both involve some arbitrary choices and could be performed in different orders.
+These extensions with improved behaviour do not seem to be canonical: the constructions below proceed in several steps, involving both some arbitrary choices and a somewhat arbitrary order.
 In this sequence of papers we will generally refer to extensions that admit some simple characteristic factors for a given system of averages as \textbf{pleasant} extensions of the original system, although the particular class of `simple' characteristic factors that we use will vary from one context to the next.

 In fact, the strategy of passing to an extension where the behaviour of nonconventional averages is more easily described also has a precedent in various earlier papers, notably the work~\cite{FurWei96} of Furstenberg and Weiss (we will return to the relationship between their work and ours several times later).
 However, while in their work it can later be proved that the characteristic factors of the original system must have taken the same form as those obtained in the extension, in the multidimensional setting the passage to an extension leads to a genuine reduction in complexity of description of the characteristic factors, and recent works in this area have begun to exploit this idea much more extensively.
 (For example, Bernard Host~\cite{Hos09} has given a new and rather more efficient construction of an extension with much the same desirable properties as those constructed in~\cite{Aus--nonconv}.)